intel/hyperscan/README.md

 # Versioning

-The `master` branch on Github will always contain the most recent release of Hyperscan.
+The `master` branch on GitHub will always contain the most recent release of Hyperscan.
 Each version released to `master` goes through QA and testing before it is released; if you're a user, rather than a developer, this is the version you should be using.